zeusta/Docs/extensions/Guide By Business Flow/IT - Configuration/Magento 2.md

 **Action**

--	Select type of pricing rule what you want.
+-	Select type of pricing rule that you want.
 -	Enter the **Discount Amount** to apply.
 -	Set **Yes** to stop processing other rules.
 This prevents customers from receiving multiple discounts for the same product.
 To finish, click **Save**